St. Augustine Church (Philadelphia): Current church

 The cornerstone of the new church was laid on May 27, 1847, and the church was completed in December 1848.
 The church was consecrated by Bishop Francis Kenrick and Archbishop John Hughes presided over High Mass on November 5, 1848.
 The church continued to be a center of musical activity.
 The building of the church's organ was overseen by Henry Gordon Thunder, Sr. who was organist at the church by at least 1852 and possibly as early as 1849.
 He served as the longtime organist at the church until his death in 1881 when he was succeeded by his son, Henry Gordon Thunder, Jr. Henry Gordon Thunder, Jr. founded the Choral Society of Philadelphia, which, along with musicians at the church, were involved in the organization of the Philadelphia Orchestra in 1900.
 Philadelphia's first performance of George Frideric Handel's Messiah was held at the church.

 On June 15, 1976, St. Augustine's Church was listed on the National Register of Historic Places.
 By 1988 the congregation of St. Augustine had shrunk to fewer than a dozen.
 The 1990s saw the congregation grow with Filipino Catholics from Philadelphia and the city's suburbs.
 In December 1992 an exact replica of Santo Niño de Cebú was dedicated, and Filipinos have held a special mass and festivals for Santo Niño.
 Also in December 1992, a storm severely damaged the church's steeple.
 Debris from the steeple fell onto the Benjamin Franklin Bridge, which had to be closed for three days.
 The steeple had to be disassembled and removed.
 From the damaged roof, the church and art inside suffered water damage.
 A new steeple was erected on October 18, 1995.
-The steeple restoration was documented by Brawer & Hauptman, Architects and was fabricated by Campbellsville Industries, "The Steeple People", located in Campbellsville, Kentucky.

 St. Augustine's was featured in the 1999 thriller The Sixth Sense, and the 2007 action movie Shooter.
 In 2019, St. Augustine was featured in the film 21 Bridges.